 You may have already tried one of these helmets, and of course you have already tried removing most or all of the foam fitting pads.
 That is the only way to make more room for your head without modifying the helmet in a way that reduces protection.

 If demand becomes more evident, more large helmets will appear on the market.
-We have tried to help by giving helmet manufacturers at ASTM helmet standards committee meetings copies of letters from consumers who were searching desperately for larger helmets, and suggesting to the manufacturers that there might be money to be made making a larger helmet.
+We have tried to help by highlighting this need to helmet manufacturers at ASTM helmet standards committee meetings and suggesting to the manufacturers that there might be money to be made making a larger helmet.
 It could help if more people needing large helmets would contact the manufacturers.
 Here are a few selling in the US market:

 Please let us know with an email if you find other good solutions to this problem that we can pass on to the next person with a very large head, or if you find a helmet that works particularly well with your head shape.

 Here is our page on helmets for very small heads.